 The preschool program will have formal family teacher conferences at the same time as the elementary school - fall and spring.
-The teacher will send home a sheet before the conference asking you to consider what new skills you see your child developing at home or in the community, to think about what you'd like more information about the classroom, and whether you have new or different goals for your child.
+During the conference you may be asked to consider what new skills you see your child developing at home or in the community, to think about what you'd like more information about the classroom, and whether you have new or different goals for your child.
 During the conference the teacher will share results of classroom assessments and samples of your child's work.
 Together you can make a plan to continue to encourage your child's growth and development.